jrladd/jrladd.github.io/cv/index.md

 *Regularize*.
 A Python package for modernizing spelling in early modern texts, based on Northwestern University's [MorphAdorner](http://morphadorner.northwestern.edu/).
 Spring 2016.

 *[Endless Monument](https://twitter.com/endlessmonument)*.
 A deformance exercise for the Spenser Project that uses Python and Twitter's API to tweet lines of Spenser's *Epithalamion* using the poem's own time-scheme.
+Summer 2014.

 ## Fellowships and Assistantships